 White for a Modern Feel

 White is a classic color and a popular choice for interior walls.
-This is one of the most versatile colors that go with any type of wooden flooring.
+This is one of the most versatile colors that go with any wooden flooring.
 With lighter floors, you can paint your walls in a semi or high-gloss finish to create an inviting vibe.

 If you’re not a fan of bright white walls, tone it down using an off-white paint color.
 The light wall and light wooden floor color combination will create a bright and airy atmosphere in your living spaces.